And the Band Played Waltzing Matilda: Composition and style

 He told The Sydney Morning Herald:

 A lot of people now think the song is traditional.
 And a lot of people think that I died in the war, and penned it in blood as I expired in the bottom of a trench.
 I never thought the song would outlast me, but I have decided now there's no doubt it will.
 For how long, I have no idea.
 Nothing lasts forever.
 Hopefully it'll be sung for quite a few years down the track, especially in this country.
 And hopefully it will get to the stage where everyone forgets who wrote it.

-A couple of years after arriving in Australia, Bogle found himself at a Remembrance Day parade in Canberra and the song was the result of that event.
-The song was written in the space of two weeks.
-Interviewed in 2009 for The Scotsman, he said: